mgc93/mgc93.github.io/_projects/1_project.md

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/project_1_images/project_1_fig_10.png" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/project_1_images/project_1_fig_8.png" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    Figure 5.
-Sellers’ median RT as a function of buyers’ additional offers. (left) Sellers’ median RT (in hours) for buyers’ second offers (as a fraction of the sellers’ list prices), conditional on the seller accepting or rejecting the offers. (right) Sellers’ median RT (in hours) for buyers’ third offers (as a fraction of the sellers’ list prices), conditional on the seller accepting or rejecting the offers.
+    **Figure 5.
+Sellers’ median RT as a function of buyers’ additional offers for eBay observational data.
+A.** Sellers’ median RT (in hours) for buyers’ second offers as a fraction of the sellers’ list prices, conditional on the seller accepting or rejecting the offers. **B.** Sellers’ median RT (in hours) for buyers’ third offers as a fraction of the sellers’ list prices, conditional on the seller accepting or rejecting the offers.
 The size of the dots indicates the relative amount of data in that bin, across both curves, and the bars represent bootstrapped standard errors.
 Bins with less than 25 observations were excluded.
 </div>